Damkols/greenlight/readme.md

 - func Valid returns true if errors map contains no entry
 - func AddError adds error message to the map
 - func Check adds an error message to the map only if validation check is not ok
+- func returns true if a specific value is in a list of permitted values